The funds in your Score Exchange seller account

-As you will know from the Selling your music FAQs, you will know that we raise an invoice on your behalf on the 15th of each month from you to Score Exchange, for sales of your music in the previous month.
+We raise an invoice on your behalf on the 15th of every two months from you to Score Exchange, for sales of your music in the previous two months.
 All the money that is due to be invoiced, but has not yet actually been invoiced is considered to be 'in your account'.

 What can I do with the funds in my account?

-If you do nothing, then the money will be sent to you in the usual way following the 15th of each month.
+If you do nothing, then the money will be sent to you in the usual way (if your account is not locked).

 However, you can also use the funds in your account to pay for purchases from Score Exchange, doing this will reduce the amount that is sent to you.
 You can use your seller account to complete purchases for anything that you can buy from Score Exchange, this might be music, credits, or a Platinum Publisher subscription.

 No, the only way to get money in your Score Exchange account is by customers purchasing your music.